Second man admits attempting to rob Arsenal players

 Jordan Northover, 26, pleaded guilty to trying to steal the stars’ watches in north-west London.

-A second man has admitted trying to rob Premier League stars Sead Kolasinac and Mesut Ozil of their watches in a moped ambush.
+A second man has admitted trying to rob Arsenal stars Sead Kolasinac and Mesut Ozil of their £200,000 watches in a moped ambush.

-Jordan Northover, 26, pleaded guilty to trying to steal the expensive items from the Arsenal footballers in Platts Lane in Hampstead, north-west London, on July 25, Harrow Crown Court heard.
+Jordan Northover, 26, pleaded guilty to attempting to steal the high-value items from the Premier League footballers in Platts Lane, Hampstead, north-west London, on July 25, Harrow Crown Court heard.

-Ashley Smith, 30, has already admitted his role in the attempted raid against close friends Ozil, 31, and Kolasinac, 26.
+New CCTV released by Scotland Yard shows Kolasinac standing beside his close friend Ozil’s gold-trimmed black Mercedes G class 4×4 before the two attackers pull up.

+Despite being threatened with what appears to be a knife, the burly Bosnian defender, 26, remains unfazed.

-CCTV footage spread widely on social media showed burly Bosnian defender Kolasinac, nicknamed The Tank, chasing off the two moped attackers, who were wearing helmets and dark clothing.
+The full-back, nicknamed The Tank, then chases off the pair, who were disguised by helmets and dark clothing.

 Advertising